amorgan101010/arch-setup/setup-diary/40-refinement.md

     - Or make my install compatible with both by default?

     - That would be a good place to have a `--removable` flag...

+### 2021-09-09

+- Something I am running into on my current install that should be mitigated by this installer:

+- The 96.1 MB `boot` partition only has about 4MB remaining, and I keep getting annoying warnings about it

+- Surely I can spare the space to (at least) double that going forward.

+- Also, that warning is kinda putting the heat back on to actually finish this project!

+- It would be kinda nice to do a trial run of this on my optiplex, but I'd prefer to get a proper disk drive for it rather than rely on USB long term

+- Ideally, the optiplex would not need a gui...it just needs to be a media server, and maybe a pi-hole